 Future Funding Allocation: FY2027-FY2050 - Over the ten years prior to the IIJA there was no discernable increasing or decreasing trend in constant dollar funding to Vermont as shown in Figure ?.
 The average statewide FHWA and FTA funding from FY2012 to FY2021, in constant 2022 dollars, was \$264 million per year.
-As a conservative estimate of future funding for this plan, CCRPC is assuming funding will return to the pre-IIJA average of \$264 million, adjusted for inflation, per year from FY2027 to FY2050.
+As a conservative estimate of future funding for this plan, CCRPC applied the pre-IIJA average of \$264 million, adjusted for inflation, per year from FY2027 to FY2050.
 Using the historical average funding amount beyond FY2026 acknowledges that the IIJA provides significantly more funding over the life of the bill and continued funding at this level may not be realistic.

-FIGURE ? - VERMONT FEDERAL TRANSPORTATION FUNDING HISTORY: FY2012 TO FY2022 (IN MILLIONS - CURRENT YEAR DOLLARS)
+FIGURE ? - VERMONT FEDERAL TRANSPORTATION FUNDING HISTORY: FY2012 TO FY2022 (IN MILLIONS - ADJUSTED TO 2022 YEAR DOLLARS)